adrienrosselet/shootEmUp/README.md

 # Introduction
-This is a space invader web game experiment.
+This is a javascript game.
 I used the Benajin Code quick start project to have hot reloading.
+Use the arrows to drive and space to shoot.

 # Installation
 ```